-Whenever Mormons refer to a specific verse or passage in the Bible, Christians are given a wonderful opportunity to open the Bible and read God’s Word.
-Another great blessing is that Christians can teach Mormons on how to interpret Scripture and how we can trust God’s Word to speak for itself.
-We don’t need prophets to teach us to interpret the Bible correctly.
+Whenever Mormons refer to a specific verse or passage in the Bible, Christians have an excellent opportunity to open the Bible and read God’s Word.
+Another great blessing is that Christians can teach Mormons how to interpret Scripture and how we can trust God’s Word to speak for itself.
+We don’t need prophets to lead us to interpret the Bible correctly.

-In the case of Jesus’ parable, direct Mormons to read the entire 25th chapter of Matthew.
-This allows us to learn the truth behind the parable by reading the verses in its proper context.
+In the case of Jesus’ parable, direct Mormons to read the entirety of Matthew 25.
+This allows us to learn the truth behind the parable by reading the verses in their proper context.
 We discover in this chapter that Jesus is talking about the end of the age.
 He first teaches his disciples two parables about the need to be prepared (foolish virgins) and that we need to have a faithful use of our talents (unfaithful servants).

-The answer is provided in the parable of the sheep and the goats.
+Jesus provides the answer in the parable of the sheep and the goats.

-The Bible clearly teaches that by faith alone a person will enter the kingdom of heaven and Jesus is telling us what saving faith looks like.
+The Bible teaches that by faith alone, a person will enter the kingdom of heaven, and Jesus is here describing saving faith.
 A person with saving faith will express itself by feeding the hungry, caring for the sick, and visiting those in prison.
 Those who receive grace will be gracious.
 Those who have received faith will be faithful.
 Like a healthy tree bearing good fruit, saving faith will bear fruits of the spirit (John 15).
-These are distinguishing marks or evidences of a saving faith.
-A person with saving faith joyfully carries out good works without any thought of receiving eternal rewards in return.
+These are distinguishing marks or evidence of saving faith.
+A person with saving faith carries out good works without any thought of receiving eternal rewards in return.

 Can a person enter heaven based on their obedience?

-When we examine the context of Matthew 25, the entire gospel of Matthew, and the entire Bible to interpret the parable of the sheep and the goats, we can make the following conclusions:
+When we examine the context of Matthew 25, the entire gospel of Matthew, and the Bible as a whole to interpret the parable of the sheep and the goats, we can make the following conclusions:

-By faith, we receive the full forgiveness of sins.
-Our works play not part in being justified before God.
+- By faith, we receive the complete forgiveness of sins.
+Our works play no part in being justified before God.

-Works accompany faith as evidence or signs of a saving faith.
-God performs the impossible (salvation) by giving people faith thereby allowing us to do the possible (works) that are pleasing to Him.
+- Works accompany faith as evidence or signs of saving faith.
+God performs the impossible (salvation) by giving people faith, thereby allowing us to do the possible (works) pleasing to Him.

-When we have these discussion with Mormons, we can examine key theological terms.
-We can allow the Mormon to discover what the Bible really teaches about salvation, grace, and forgiveness and how these definitions sharply contrast to what Mormonism teaches.
-To assist you, please visit the Dictionary of Mormonism on this website.
+When we have this discussion with Mormons, we can examine key theological terms.
+We can allow the Mormon to discover what the Bible teaches about salvation, grace, and forgiveness and how these definitions sharply contrast to what Mormonism teaches.
+To assist you further, please visit the Dictionary of Mormonism on this website.